JustAMaleScripts/BlaaBlaa/README.md

    In the case where you are just unable to afford hats, you can use your own limbs instead!

    Unfortunately, this only supports a few games.
+   ### (EDIT: I'd Recommend to choose Zombie Game UPD3 But... many hackers will be useless, so Join your own private server.)

    <img src="./images/LimbReanimation.gif" alt="drawing" width="350"/>